spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 docker/sdk boot
 ```

-6. Follow installation instructions displayed in the grey block during the execution of the previous command.
+6. Follow the installation instructions displayed in the grey block of the output of the command you have run in the previous step.

 7. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```

-### How to configure native mount mode on Linux
+### Configuring native mount mode on Linux

 To configure native mount mode on Linux:

-1. Ensure that you run a stable version of Docker for Linux.
+1. Install or update Docker for Linux to the latest stable version.

-2. Adjust the mount section of `deploy.local.yml` as follows:
+2. Adjust the `mount:` section of `deploy.local.yml` as follows:
 ```yaml
 docker:
 ...